soarlab/FPTuner/README.md

 ### Arguments

 1. The binary operator.
-It is specified by a string which is one of the follows:
+It is specified by a string which is one of the following:
     1. **+** : addition
     2. **-** : subtraction
     3. **<em>*</em>** : multiplication